Abhay13332/backendmedicine/README.md

-ntoe:this is team project for byteverse team members
+note:this is team project for byteverse team members
 ```
 satyam jha
 anand k thakur